emacs-mirror/emacs/mps/manual/source/pool/amc.rst

 Hash arrays
 -----------

-the :term:`location dependency` feature of the MPS allows the :term:`client program` to implement address-based hash tables in pools like AMC that use a :term:`moving memory manager`, re-hashing the tables when the addresses they contain might have moved.
+The :term:`location dependency` feature of the MPS allows the :term:`client program` to implement address-based hash tables in pools like AMC that use a :term:`moving memory manager`, re-hashing the tables when the addresses they contain might have moved.